 Moral & Non-Moral Attributes of God

-Gods moral attributes are reference to the characteristics that describe His nature and behavior.
+Gods moral attributes are reference to the characteristics that describe His nature and behavior, and what is God like.
 God is love and just, He acts according to His loving-kindness, He is forever joyful.

 His non-moral traits describe the characteristics that make His essential attributes, these involve how God relates to His creation.
 Without His creation, He would have nothing to be sovereign over, transcendent above or omnipresent to.
 His essential attributes remain proper to His nature even if there were no creatures with whom to relate.